2014 SV349: Orbit and classification

 This minor planet orbits the Sun at a distance of 35.0–88.4 AU once every 484 years and 10 months (177,075 days; semi-major axis of 61.71 AU).
-Its orbit has an eccentricity of 0.43 and an inclination of 18° with respect to the ecliptic.
+Its orbit has an eccentricity of 0.43 and an inclination of 18° with respect to the ecliptic. is moving closer to the Sun and will come to perihelion in 2106.
+As of 2025, it is at 59.1 AU from the Sun.

 It is classified as a scattered disc object, or "near-scattered" object in the classification of the Deep Ecliptic Survey, that still gravitationally interacts with Neptune (30.1 AU) due to its relatively low perihelion of 35.0 AU, contrary to the extended-scattered/detached objects and sednoids which never approach Neptune as close.